The hardest part of parenting isn’t our child’s behavior. It’s the emotions and sensations it activates within us.

 Dr. Jessie Lundquist, Clinical Psychology, PhD

-Every stage of my career led me to develop The Integrated Parent™: A Somatic Parenting program.
+Every stage of my career led me to develop Rooted in Coherence™: A Somatic Parenting coaching program.

 My path began with a dual major in biology and psychology, followed by doctoral training in Clinical Psychology at the University of Wyoming, where I worked simultaneously in health psychology and cognitive neuroscience labs.
 I studied stress physiology, cortisol reactivity and recovery, and the relationship between mind and body.